 Native Lake Trail is a 7.2 mile moderately trafficked out and back trail located near Leadville, Colorado that features a lake and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until September.
+The trail is primarily used for hiking and is best used from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 A hike mostly through forest with views of Turquoise Lake below, and the continental divide above.
 The mile at the top is above the tree line.

 Wow!
 Beautiful views, wild flowers, and a stunning lake at the end.

 Excellent trail up one side of the mountain and back down to the lake.
 Very peaceful and not too crowded with awesome views!

 My husband and I have lived in Leadville all our lives.
 This has to be the most beautiful hike that we have taken.

 Ive only lived in CO for 2 years, so there is still a lot to see, but this hike was probably the most beautiful hike i've ever done in my life.
 When we got to the tundra i actually almost cried because it was so breathtaking!
 The hike wasn't very hard, the altitude made me struggle more than the actual hike.
 You gain over 1000ft in elevation on switchbacks that are not very steep.
 There was only 1 stretch on the beginning of the switchbacks that made my stomach turn because of the skinny trail and huge drop (lol)!
 The drive up on the pass to the parking area freaked me out a little because my husband likes to drive too close to the edge and i was beginning to wonder if there was even going to be room for parking, but alas we found it!
 It was beautiful and i will definitely do it again!